objectundefined/node-cypher/README.md

 # node-cypher

 Node Cypher is a cypher-only http client factory for neo4j that allows you to configurably optimize for individual query speed or overall query volume/throughput.
-Queries should not be treated as transactional, interdependent, or referential.
+Queries submitted in series should be treated as indepedent transactions.
+They should not be interdependent, or referential.

 ## Examples